-Waivers for competitive purchases over \$25,000 must be justified in writing and approved by Procurement Services before any transaction can take place.
+All software purchases/license agreements must be approved by WVU Information Technology.
+Please complete the IT Purchase Approval Form, and you will be notified if the purchase is pre-approved or if the writing and approved by Procurement Services before any transaction can take place.
 Purchase requisitions over \$25,000 that designate only one source or brand must be accompanied by documentation explaining why the specified product or source is singularly able to meet the units' needs.
 A listing of the unique technical specifications required of the product and the potential suppliers that were contacted in the search for alternative sources is necessary.
 Procurement Services will review the information submitted and make a determination on the appropriateness of a sole source purchase and either approve it or do further market research.